CatRivas/Relational-Database-freeCodeCamp/celestial-bodies-database/README.md

 ---
 ## Entity Relationship Diagram
 I used [dbdiagram.io](https://dbdiagram.io/home) to create an Entity Relationship Diagram for the database structure.
+You can find the `plaintext` code for the ERD diagram in the files attached.

 ![Celestial Bodies Relational Diagram](relational-diagram.png)